A Guide to Travel in Nepal- What to Take? Trip check list

 1. Immunizations or vaccinations, if needed, should be taken at least six weeks before you leave.
 Some vaccines need about six weeks after you get the shots to reach the highest protection level

-Vaccines you Might Get
+Vaccines You Might Get

 Consult your doctor once before your Nepal travel guide trip so that he can decide if you need any vaccinations, but the treatments you should consider for a Nepal trip include the following.